joshbegley/nyt-latest/README.md

 **On That Bombshell Billie Eilish Cover for British Vogue**\
-`The pop star known for defying gender stereotypes got a glamour makeover with corset.
+`The pop star known for defying gender stereotypes got a glamour makeover with a corset.
 Not everyone is happy about it.`\
 https://nytimes.com/2021/05/04/style/billie-eilish-british-vogue.html?searchResultPosition=1

 **Your Wednesday Briefing**\